DataDog/datadog-agent/Dockerfiles/agent/DOCKERHUB.md

 #### Agent 7

-The Datadog agent, including a Python 3 interpreter for custom checks.
+The Datadog agent, including a Python 3 interpreter for Python checks.

 Relevant tags are: